-Italian Cardinal Cancels Prayers of Reparation for ‘Gay Pride’ Parade
+Cardinal Bagnasco Cancels Prayers of Reparation for ‘Gay Pride’ Parade

 “Now It’s Madness”

-In a message reported on MessainLatino under the headline “now it’s madness” and a “tragic situation,” Bishop Beniamino Pizziol wrote he had been “urged to take a stand.”
+In the message reported on MessainLatino under the headline “now it’s madness” and a “tragic situation,” Bishop Beniamino Pizziol wrote he had been “urged to take a stand.”
 He said each person has a “history, values and beliefs that are asking to be heard and which deserve respect even before any religious affiliation, political, social or cultural.”

 He added that his “desire” was also that each person “can feel welcomed in our city this day, whatever their origins, choices, orientations.”